 - 1. State medical licensure and renewal applications - 2.
 Hospital and health system privileging and credentialing applications - 3.
 Commercial insurance credentialing - 4.
 Malpractice insurance applications - 5.
 Legal discovery process during lawsuits - 6.
-Mental health insurance requiring treatment where the physician works
+Mental health insurance requiring treatment where the physician works should audit their credentialing applications, addendums and peer review forms; change any invasive or stigmatizing language around mental health and substance misuse; and communicate these changes to their workforce and assure clinicians that it is safe for them to seek care.

-Health organizations can help address these underlying, structural barriers physicians face when accessing the mental health care they may need.
-Every health and hospital systems should circulate their institution's and state's facts on each of these 6 structural barriers to mental health.
 Knowledge is power, and in this case has lifesaving potential.
-This action is a transparent and measurable way that every health and hospital system can support its most valuable resource-its physician workforce.
+This action is a transparent and measurable way that every health and hospital system can support its more valuable resource-- its physician workforce.